Hans-Beerman/Deurnode_ESP32-PoE/README.md

 -
   - 2x opto coupler input

-Both opto couplers can be used to detect 230V AC available or not.
+Both opto couplers can detect 230V AC available or not.
 By changing the input resistors of the optocouplers the inputs can be used for other voltages as well

 - 1 digital output is available.
 By means of two jumpers the following options are available:
   - Digital output, to directly control a buzzer